DonaldWhyte/mocking-in-rust-using-double/contents.md

 ![stunt_double](images/brad_double_small.jpg)

+[NEXT]
-* A **test double** is an object or function substituted for a "real" (production ready) object during testing.
+A **test double** is an object or function substituted for a "real" (production ready) object during testing.

-* Should appear exactly the same as a "real" production instance to its clients (collaborators).
+Should appear exactly the same as a **"real"** production instance to its clients (collaborators).

-* Term originates from a notion of a _"stunt double"_ in films
+Term originates from a notion of a _"stunt double"_ in films.

 _note_
 This is *how* we eliminate these unwanted dependencies from our tests.